Good Fire Gathering

 Key activities

-This three year project will address key gaps in community capacity and preparedness in communities at risk of or impacted by natural hazards using the following activities:
+This three year project helps address key gaps in capacity and preparedness in communities at risk of or impacted by natural hazards through a range of activities:

-Workshops with communities, partners and government agencies to raise awareness and improve understanding of Cultural fire.
+Workshops with communities, partners and government agencies to raise awareness, improve understanding, build capacity and implement Cultural fire.

-Host a National Indigenous Disaster Resilience Summit and yearly regional forums to share learnings and develop and strengthen relationships
+Partner in the National Indigenous Disaster Resilience Gathering and host regional forums to share learnings, develop and strengthen relationships and collaboration

-Seek opportunities to collaborate with research partners to raise awareness and improve understanding of Cultural fire.
+Strengthen and create opportunities to collaborate with research partners to raise awareness and improve understanding of Cultural fire benefits and knowledge sharing protocols.

 Why is Good Fire Gathering important?

-For thousands of years, communities have cared for Country through fire—using it as a tool to maintain balance, regenerate ecosystems, and protect communities.
+For thousands of years, communities have cared for Country through fire, using it as a way to maintain balance, regenerate ecosystems and protect communities.
 Where Cultural fire has been excluded, Country has become more vulnerable to intense bushfires, loss of biodiversity, and disconnection from Cultural Knowledge Systems.

-Good Fire Gathering seeks to change this by restoring fire as a Cultural practice, supporting both ecological health and community safety.
-By bringing people together to learn, share, and act, this project helps rebuild the resilience of landscapes and the people who live within them.
+The Good Fire Gathering project seeks to change this by restoring good fire Cultural practices to support Cultural wellbeing, ecological health and community safety.
+By bringing people together to learn, share, and act, this project helps restore and support the resilience of landscapes and the people who live within them.

 How you can you be involved

 Good Fire Gathering is a collective effort, and your involvement is welcome.
-Whether you are a Knowledge holder, community member, or someone interested in Caring for Country, there are ways to participate:
+Whether you are a Knowledge holder, community member, landholder or someone interested in reducing risk or Caring for Country, there are ways to participate:

-Attend workshops: Join our community workshops across the Northern Rivers to share your knowledge and learn from others.
+Attend workshops and Gatherings: Join our community workshops across the Northern Rivers and beyond to share your knowledge and learn from others.

 Participate as a landholder: Register your interest to work with Jagun Alliance and local Custodians to develop a Cultural Fire Plans for your property, and work with Custodians to implement key actions.

-Become a partner: Collaboration with Local Aboriginal Land Councils and Native Title representatives are key to ensuring the success of our Good Fire Gathering project, alongside education, government and non-government organisations.
+Become a partner: Collaboration with Local Aboriginal Land Councils and Native Title representatives, alongside education, government and non-government organisations, are key to ensuring the success of our Good Fire Gathering project.

 Work with us: Keep up to date with our job opportunities by following us on our socials (Instagram, Facebook and LinkedIn) and our website.

-For more information or to get involved, please contact us via the JotForm below.
+For more information or to get involved, please contact us via the form below.

 Respecting Cultural Protocols